-The purpose of the MPRE is to ensure an ethical standard in the legal profession by assessing a candidate's understanding and ability to apply the American Bar Association's ethical standards and mandates as outlined in the Model Rules of Professional Conduct and Model Code of Judicial Conduct.
+The exam ensures adherence to the ethical standards in the legal profession by assessing your understanding and ability to apply the American Bar Association’s Ethical Standards and mandates as outlined in the Model Rules of Professional Conduct and Model Code of Judicial Conduct.

 MPRE Subjects and Structure

-Examinees have 2 hours to complete 60 multiple-choice questions, 10 of which are ungraded pilot questions for future exams.
-Each question includes a scenario, a question prompt, and 4 possible choices.
+You have 2 hours to complete 60 multiple-choice questions, 10 of which are ungraded and are being evaluated for future exams.
+Each question includes a scenario, a prompt, and 4 possible answer choices.

 See MPRE Sample Test Questions.